kwonoh/ImsvGraphVis/README.md

 ```
 The `-r` parameter will change the size of resulting clustering hierarchy.
 Output data will be saved in [`/Saved/Data/Graph`](Saved/Data/Graph) directory.

+## Acknowledgement
+This research has been sponsored by the U.S. National Science Foundation through grant IIS-1741536: Critical Visualization Technologies for Analyzing and Understanding Big Network Data.